-For the CMAQ program, eligible sponsors include any state agency or unit of government having the authority to levy taxes and those agencies authorized to receive Federal Transit Authority (FTA) Section 5307 funding.
-Sponsors include but are not limited to counties, municipalities, townships, park districts, forest preserve districts and transit agencies.
-Project proposals from private for-profit and non-profit organizations are welcome to submit for CMAQ, but they are required to partner with a public sponsor that meets the previously stated conditions.
+For the CMAQ program, eligible sponsors include any state agency or unit of government having the authority to levy taxes and those agencies authorized to receive FTA Section 5307 funding.
+Sponsors include but are not limited to counties, municipalities, townships, park districts, forest preserve districts, and transit agencies.
+Private for-profit and non-profit organizations are welcome to submit proposals for CMAQ, but they are required to partner with a public sponsor that meets the previously stated conditions.

-For the TAP program, eligible sponsors include local governments, regional transportation authorities, transit agencies, natural resource or public land agencies, school districts, and any other local or regional governmental entity with responsibility for oversight of transportation or recreational trails.
-The Illinois Department of Transportation (IDOT) is not an eligible sponsor of TAP-funded projects but may partner with an eligible project sponsor to carry out a project.
+For the TAP-L program, eligible sponsors include local governments, regional transportation authorities, transit agencies, natural resource or public land agencies, school districts, and any other local or regional governmental entity with responsibility for oversight of transportation or recreational trails.
+The Illinois Department of Transportation (IDOT) is not an eligible sponsor of TAP-L-funded projects but may partner with an eligible project sponsor to carry out a project.
 The same is true for non-profit agencies.